appsemble/appsemble/config/charts/appsemble/README.md

 > **Caution**: Make sure not to lose the PostgreSQL passwords!

-Next an SMTP and IMAP secret are needed for sending emails.
+Next, an SMTP and IMAP secret are needed for sending emails.

 ```sh
 kubectl create secret generic smtp \